Generating Executable Action Plans with Environmentally-Aware Language Models: APPROACH

 \subsection{LLM Action Plan Prompt Generation}

 Large language models have the ability to learn from context during inference, i.e., when autoregressively sampled, LLMs can generate meaningful text to complete or extend a given textual prompt \cite{brown2020language}.
-Motivated by Huang et al., 2022 \cite{huang2022language}, we leverage this capability in designing prompts for LLM sampling that generate action plans.
+We leverage this capability in designing prompts for LLM sampling that generate action plans.
 Specifically, we select an example from an \textit{Example set} of task and action plans synthesized from the ActivityPrograms dataset (see \S \ref{sec:eval}) and construct a prompt for the LLM by prepending the example task and action plan to the current task.

 We dynamically select the example during inference to design a prompt similar to the query.
 As in Huang et al., 2022 \cite{huang2022language}, we use the query task to select the example.
-However, one of our novel extensions is to also use the environment associated with the query to construct a prompt, keeping in mind the objects the agent can currently interact with and their states.
-For example, for a query ($Q$) with task ``Play video games'', an example ($E_1$) with task ``play board games'' may be chosen considering just the task similarity.
-However, another example ($E_2$) with task ``Use the computer'' may be more relevant because the action plan for both $Q$ and $E_2$ would have actions involving similar objects, such as ``switch on computer'', ``type on keyboard'', ``push mouse'', etc., which may not be present in the action plan for $E_1$.
+However, one of our novel extensions is to also use the environment associated with the query to construct a prompt, keeping in mind the objects (and their states) the agent can currently interact with.
+For a query ($Q$) with task ``Play video games'', an example ($Ex_1$) with task ``play board games'' may be chosen considering just the task similarity.
+However, another example ($Ex_2$) with task ``Use the computer'' may be more relevant because the action plan for both $Q$ and $Ex_2$ would have actions involving similar objects, such as ``switch on computer'', ``type on keyboard'', ``push mouse'', etc., which may not be present in the action plan for $Ex_1$.
 Considering the environment in selecting the example may also help in disambiguating between examples with high task similarity but different objects.
-For example, a ``clean room'' action plan, which uses a rag, and a ``clean floor'' plan, which uses a mop, may both have high task similarity to a ``clean the house'' query.
-Considering the objects present in the query environment (e.g., a rag is present, but not a mop) can help determine the better example.
+For example, a ``clean room'' action plan, which uses a rag, and a ``clean floor'' plan, which uses a mop, may both have high task similarity to a ``clean the house'' query task.
+Considering the objects present in the environment ($E$) of the query ($Q$) (e.g., a rag is present, but not a mop) can help determine the better example.

 We start by selecting $\{Q^i_e\}_{i=1}^{N_e}$ examples that have tasks $\{T^i_e\}_{i=1}^{N_e}$ similar to the task $T$ of the query $Q$.
+Here $N_e$ is a hyperparameter.
 We use the cosine similarity ($C$) of task embeddings to calculate task similarity given by:

-We than compare the environments $\{E^i_e\}_{i=1}^{N_e}$ of the selected $N_e$ examples with the environment of the query $E$, to calculate the environment similarity given by: